nouran25/uber-ride-eda/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is for educational use.
+Dataset belongs to the original Kaggle publisher.